 Assessing Conditions Before Pool Use

 Before you jump in, make sure the weather is okay.
 Look at the forecast and watch for weather changes.
-Be on the lookout for strong winds, thunderstorms, and lightning.
-These steps help keep everyone safe and make for a good pool day.
+Watch for high winds, storms and lightning.
+With these rules, everybody will be safe and have a good day.

 Recognizing Weather-Related Hazards